-The Bay of Islands Tandem Skydive Experience offers the option of booking a 9,000, 12,000, 16,500, or 20,000-foot tandem skydive with an experienced instructor.
-Enjoy a freefall of up to 85 seconds and admire the blue waters and lush green landscapes of the Bay of Islands as you take to the skies.
+The Bay of Islands Tandem Skydive Experience takes place from 12,000ft up in the sky with an experienced instructor.
+Enjoy a freefall of 40 seconds and admire the blue waters and lush green landscapes of the Bay of Islands as you take to the skies.

 All safety equipment is included in the booking price, so you can be sure that you’re in good hands.
 Photo and video package options are also available, so you can capture your once-in-a-lifetime experience forever!

 Skydiving is definitely one of the most thrilling things to do in Paihia – and it’s sure to leave you with an unforgettable experience.

 Related Read: Skydiving is also one of the best things to do in Auckland!

 This is a hostel that is blessed with million-dollar views!
 Situated just across from the Paihia wharf, Haka Lodge Paihia is an upmarket backpacker lodge that offers stunning views of the bay.
 The lodge has a range of accommodation options to suit your needs, including dorms, twins, and doubles.

 There are also laundry facilities, a shared full-service kitchen, and a social lounge area for you to relax in after a long day of exploring.
 The staff is friendly and helpful, and they can help you with planning your activities and booking tours.